 What else could work for great party snacking?
 Check out my deviled eggs recipe, or my curried corn cakes for more fine finger food to delight your guests.
 And for something hearty, check out these crowd-pleasing bratwurst bites from Kudos Kitchen by Renee.

 If you like honey-mustard chicken wings as much as I do, how about honey-mustard sauce to have on hand?
 In less than 1 minute, “Pinch of Yum” shows us how to make a simple and super-tasty version of this favorite sauce, which can be a dip or a dressing.

 This sauce is what I’ll be making AFTER all the wings are gone, for week-night flavor-boosting.
 Got a ho-hum salad, or a plate of carrot and celery sticks that isn’t getting any love?
 Honey-Mustard Dressing to the rescue!
 Watch how in a cool 54 seconds video:

 - 1 tablespoons mustard, such as Dijon, creole, ballpark --- use your favorite

 - For the Sweet-Hot Dipping Sauce

-- 1 tablespoon hot sauce, such as Texas Pete, Tabasco, Cholula --- use your favorite
+- 2 tablespoons hot sauce, such as Texas Pete, Tabasco, Cholula

-- Remove pan from heat and add the honey, soy sauce, Asian sesame oil, mustard, curry powder and salt --- everything except the chicken wings.
+Remove pan from heat and add the honey, soy sauce, Asian sesame oil, mustard, curry powder, and salt --- everything except the chicken wings.
 Stir with a whisk or a fork to mix, the marinade evenly and well.

-- Toss well in the bowl to coat them evenly; then cover and refrigerate for 1 hour or longer --- up to 24 hours.
+Toss the wings well in the marinade to coat them evenly; then cover and refrigerate for 1 hour.
+Longer is fine, up to 24 hours.

-- Combine honey, hot sauce, and soy sauce in a small bowl and use a whisk or a fork to combine them evenly and well; set aside
+Combine honey, hot sauce, and soy sauce in a small bowl and use a whisk or a fork to combine them evenly and well;